tpauldike/Fix_My_Code_Challenge/0x00-challenge/README.md

 ```

 If the index of the node to be deleted is not 0, these 3 things are supposed to happen:
-1. The `next pointer` of the node that is before the target node should to point the node that is after the target node
+1. The `next pointer` of the node that is before the target node should point the node that is after the target node
-2. The node of target should be freed or deleted
+2. The target node should be freed or deleted
 3. The `prev pointer` of the node that takes the place of the deleted node should point to the node that was before the deleted node.

 This sequence of actions will make the node that was before the deleted node to be linked to the node that was after the deleted node.